csisztaiarnold/szegedvideos/README.md

-# Parsing YouTube videos uploaded in Szeged
+# Parsing YouTube videos which are submitted in Szeged

+- `composer install`
+- copy `.env.example` to `.env`

+## Issues

-If you are getting an `SSL certificate error: unable to get local issuer certificate` error: https://stackoverflow.com/questions/28858351/php-ssl-certificate-error-unable-to-get-local-issuer-certificate
+If you are getting an `SSL certificate error: unable to get local issuer certificate` error on Windows: https://stackoverflow.com/questions/28858351/php-ssl-certificate-error-unable-to-get-local-issuer-certificate